-Dividend growth did slow in 2009 compared to the prior years, but ramped up the very next year.
-NextEra’s dividend has compound at rate of 9.8% over the last decade.
+Dividend growth did slow in 2009 compared to the prior years but ramped up the very next year.
+NextEra’s dividend has compounded at a rate of 9.8% over the last decade.
 Shares currently yield 1.8%.

 Valuation & Expected Returns

 We feel that a five-year target multiple of 24.5 times earnings-per-share more properly values the company, as this is still a premium to most peers in the sector and accounts for NextEra’s leadership position in renewable energy.

 Our target multiple implies that multiple reversion could be significant in the coming years.
 Shareholders could see valuation reduce expected total returns by 6.6% through 2026 if the stock were to trade with our target price-earnings ratio.

 Fortunately, earnings growth and dividend yield will also contribute to total returns.
 We believe that the company’s extensive renewable portfolio, in addition to its growth prospects and competitive advantages, will allow NextEra to grow at a rate of 7.5% per year over the next five years.